-When mutations lead to the loss of the PIG-A gene, the result is PNH.
-The mutations happen in hematopoietic stem cells.
-These cells are found in your bone marrow and lead to the production of blood cells.
-With the acquired mutation, you create abnormal blood cells.
+PNH occurs when mutations lead to the loss of the PIGA gene.
+The mutations happen in what are called “hematopoietic stem cells.”
+These are cells in your bone marrow that lead to the production of blood cells.
+If you’ve developed a mutation, then you’ll create abnormal blood cells.

 The primary symptom of PNH is discolored urine.
-When your red blood cells are destroyed prematurely, hemoglobin (the compound that makes your blood red) is released in your urine.
-The discoloration is usually seen at night or early in the morning, after urine has accumulated in the bladder.
-Some people with PNH, however, will not see a discoloration.
-Hemoglobin may be present in the urine at levels that are not detectable by sight.
+Prematurely destroyed red blood cells lead to the release of hemoglobin into your urine.
+Hemoglobin is what makes your blood red.
+You can usually see the discoloration at night or early in the morning, after urine has accumulated in your bladder.
+Some people with PNH, however, won’t see a discoloration.
+Hemoglobin may be present in your urine at levels that aren’t visible just by looking at the urine.

 Other symptoms of having PNH include: